Windows 11 File Backup User Case

 - If you would like to restore to a new location, you can click the gear icon, and then select “Restore to” to do so.

 The second method is to use another built-in tool - Windows 11 Backup and Restore for backing up files.
 It will backup data files saved in libraries, on the desktop, and in default Windows folders.
 These items will be backed up on a regular schedule.
 It can also create a backup image of your entire system, including the operating system, applications, and settings.
-If you want to backup files to external hard drive by this way, you can follow the steps below.
+Learn how to backup computer to external hard drive in Windows 11 below.

 Step 1.
 Go to Control Panel > System and Security > Backup and Restore (Windows 7).